saverymax/CER-for-MTI/README.md

 The run_ChemDataExtractor.py script will run the system on the text, generating annotations for each article.

 ### PubTator Central
 Pubtator can be accessed at https://www.ncbi.nlm.nih.gov/research/pubtator/index.html.
-Upload the pmids_to_annotate.txt file to the collection manager, and download the results, placing them in the tool_annotations directory.
+Upload the pmids_to_annotate.txt file to the collection manager, and download the results in PubTator format, placing them in the tool_annotations directory.

-NEED TO ADD BIT TO NOT HARDCODE THIS

 ### BERT
 All BERT models, including SciBERT and BioBERT, can be run with the run_bert.sh script.
 This will generate predictions for chemicals in the ChEMFAM corpus.